 e) that Nos.
 159 and 160 of the Convention require that the Radiocommunication Study Groups “... pay due attention to the study of Questions and to the formulation of Recommendations directly connected with the establishment, development and improvement of telecommunications in developing countries at both the regional and international levels” and that, for the purpose of facilitating the review of activities in the Radiocommunication Sector, “... measures should be taken to foster cooperation and coordination with ... the Telecommunication Development Sector”;

-f) that Resolution 5 (Rev. Dubai, 2014) of the World Telecommunication Development Conference further instructs the Director of the Telecommunication Development Bureau in close collaboration with the Directors of the Radiocommunication and Telecommunication Standardization Bureaux, to consider and implement the best ways and means to assist developing countries, and in particular least developed countries, in preparing for and participating actively in the work of the three Sectors, and notably in the Sector advisory groups, assemblies and conferences and in the Study Groups of particular relevance to developing countries;
+f) that Resolution 5 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference further instructs the Director of the Telecommunication Development Bureau in close collaboration with the Directors of the Radiocommunication and Telecommunication Standardization Bureaux, to consider and implement the best ways and means to assist developing countries, and in particular least developed countries, in preparing for and participating actively in the work of the three Sectors, and notably in the Sector advisory groups, assemblies and conferences and in the Study Groups of particular relevance to developing countries;

-g) that Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference instructs the Director of the Telecommunication Development Bureau to implement, as a priority, in close coordination with the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau, strategies and mechanisms to encourage and facilitate the efficient use by the developing countries1, and in particular least developed countries, of the web-based documents and publications of the Union;
+g) that Resolution 66 (Rev. Dubai, 2018) of the Plenipotentiary Conference instructs the Director of the Telecommunication Development Bureau to implement, as a priority, in close coordination with the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau, strategies and mechanisms to encourage and facilitate the efficient use of web-based documents and publications by the developing countries, and in particular least developed countries, small island developing states, landlocked developing countries and countries with economies in transition;

-h) that Resolution 9 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on the participation of countries, particularly developing countries, in spectrum management, invites the Director of the Radiocommunication Bureau to ensure that ITU-R continues the collaboration with ITU-D in the implementation of that Resolution;
+h) that Resolution 9 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on the participation of countries, particularly developing countries, in spectrum management, invites the Director of the Radiocommunication Bureau to ensure that ITU-R continues the collaboration with ITU-D in the implementation of that Resolution;

 i) that Resolution 47 (Rev. Dubai, 2014) of the World Telecommunication Development Conference instructs the Director of the Telecommunication Development Bureau to collaborate closely with the Director of the Radiocommunication Bureau in order to introduce best practices in the application of ITU-R Recommendations;

-j) that, under resolves 1 of Resolution 167 (Rev. Busan, 2014) of the Plenipotentiary Conference, ITU should further develop its facilities and capabilities for remote participation by electronic means in appropriate meetings of the Union, and under resolves 2 thereof, ITU should continue to develop its electronic working methods concerning the development, distribution and approval of documents, and the promotion of paperless meetings;
+j) that, under resolves 1 of Resolution 167 (Rev. Dubai, 2018) of the Plenipotentiary Conference, ITU should further develop its facilities and capabilities for remote participation by electronic means in appropriate meetings of the Union, and under resolves 2 thereof, ITU should continue to develop its electronic working methods concerning the development, distribution and approval of documents, and the promotion of paperless meetings;

-k) that, under resolves 2 of Resolution 176 (Rev. Busan, 2014) of the Plenipotentiary Conference, the three ITU Sectors work closely with all organizations concerning human exposure to electromagnetic fields (EMF);
+k) that, under resolves 2 of Resolution 176 (Rev. Dubai, 2018) of the Plenipotentiary Conference, the three ITU Sectors work closely with all organizations concerning human exposure to electromagnetic fields (EMF);

-l) that, under resolves 2 of Resolution 191 (Busan, 2014) of the Plenipotentiary Conference, ITU should ensure the preparation of an updated list containing the areas of mutual interest to the three Sectors,
+l) that, under resolves of Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference, ITU should ensure the preparation of an updated list containing the areas of mutual interest to the three Sectors,

 noting